Sch3lp/ProductivityWithShortcuts/README.md

 Try pressing `ctrl+shift+enter` anyways and see what happens.

 ## Autocomplete `ctrl+space` vs. `ctrl+shift+space`
+Open `Transformers.java`.
+Try to autocomplete the constructor of our old friend `optimus`.
+(Hint: `F2` to quickly navigate to the missing constructor argument)

+First try pressing `ctrl+space` to have IntelliJ give you an autocomplete suggestion.
+You'll notice that eventhough the constructor only expects an `AutobotEnum`, IntelliJ still suggest a bunch of other stuff like `new`, `null`, `equals()`, etc.

+`Escape` out of the suggestion window and let's try the alternative `ctrl+shift+space`.
+This makes IntelliJ way more helpful.

+Before selecting one of the `AutobotEnum` suggestions, try pressing `ctrl+shift+space` again.

+That's right, there's a static method `Autobot.optimusEnum()` that also returns an `AutobotEnum`, IntelliJ knows about this method as well.

+Try it out again to construct `Optimus`' nemesis, `Galvatron`.

 ## _QuickFix_ (:bulb:) `alt+enter`
+_QuickFix_ is magical.
+It's your go to shortcut for almost everything.
+Creating a new constructor? `alt+enter`.
+Extracting a method out of selected code? `alt+enter`.
+Extracting a variable? `alt+enter`.
+Code not compiling? `alt+enter`.
+Cure cancer? `alt+enter`.
+The list goes on and on.

+So really, if there's one shortcut you should remember it's this one.

+Let's try it out on some stuff.

 ## Creating _stuff_ `alt+ins`